UAB-BST-680/website/content/policies.md

 For the homework and final exam write-ups, I will assign points based on:

-- Organization (3 points)
+- Organization (10 points)

-- Problem approach and correct solution (10 points)
+- Correct solution (5 points)

-- Readability (2 points)

 Organization grades are based on the composition of your main .Rmd document and the files kept in your project directory.
 For example, I should be able to open your project and knit your main .Rmd file without an error.
-I should also be able to find any relevant datasets and documents in your project directories because you have stored files in well-named locations (i.e., you store your data in a directory called ‘data’, you store any relevant R code in a directory called ‘R’, and you store results in a file called ‘results’).
+All objects you create should have reasonable names, i.e., don't name a demographics dataset `bob`, name it `data_demographics`.
+Your code should also be 'readable.'
+Readability means your code is accompanied by text that describes what the code does and why you are doing it.
+If you explain _why_ you are doing something (e.g., I am using the mutate function _because_..., I am merging these two datasets _because_...) and your approach makes sense, I can be very generous with partial credit.
+In order to make your code as readable as possible, I recommend following the [tidyverse style guide](https://style.tidyverse.org/).

 Correctness is graded based on whether your answers match the solutions.
 Notably, your approach must also be correct.
 For instance, if the question is “what is the mean age of participants in this study?” and your answer is “the mean age is 25 years because that’s what the solution.rds file says”, you aren’t going to get any credit.
 Similarly, if you get the right answer but your programming approach is incorrect (e.g., the mean age is 25 years because there are 25 rows in the dataset), I will not be able to give you full credit for correctness.

-Readability grades are based on how much work I have to do to understand what your code is doing.
-This means providing comments in your code that explain _why_ you are doing something (e.g., I am using the mutate function _because_..., I am merging these two datasets _because_...).
-In order to make your code as readable as possible, I recommend following the [tidyverse style guide](https://style.tidyverse.org/).

 ### Incomplete Grades